 Oh and by the way, I am not here to make money with this review.
 As mentioned earlier, I am not an affiliate for the ASM.

 I chose to write this review because I wanted to give others a quick look through the ASM course so they can decide whether or not it’s for them. #educateddecision

-For some it makes sense put in the 5 g's for ASM and for others, but for those strapped for cash, it might make more sense to invest in a 2k course like the FBA Ninja.
+For some it makes sense put in the 5 g's for ASM, but for those strapped for cash, it might make more sense to invest in a 2k course like the FBA Ninja.